-Success in the MDP program relies on effective relationships between the student and their advisors.
+Success in the MDP program relies on effective relationships between the student, their advisors, and their professors.
 Upon arrival in the program, new students meet with the MDP Director and Assistant Director to discuss their goals and interests.
 The Director and Assistant Director will be the student's primary contact throughout their time in the MDP program and are available to advise students on course selection, practicum planning, professional development, the final report, and other matters.